boyoung1997/nbase-arc/doc/configuration-master.md

 # Overview
 Configuration master manages all of the cluster information in a Zookeeper ensemble.
 It consists of multiple instances of configuration master process, whose role is a leader or a follower.
 Each instance monitors the cluster components via an application level heart-beat messaging.
 The leader instance determines the component state and does failover if needed.

 Configuration master also provides the gateway information of each cluster to C and Java clients.
-Each client watches the Zookeeper node and got notified when there is a change on any gateway.
+Each client watch the Zookeeper node and got notified when there is a change on any gateway.

 ![Configuration master](/doc/images/cm1.png)